KatyaKartoha/m1u4/README.md

 Here you can:
 - Make new friends
 * Kill your time and enemies witout going to jail
-- Enjoy some pokemon content
+- Create your own pokemon

 ![Pockemon](https://jewelsathome.files.wordpress.com/2015/09/pocket-full-of-monsters_large.jpg)